OpenDSA/OpenDSA/RST/en/Glossary.rst

    instance variable
       In :term:`object-oriented programming <object-oriented programming paradigm>`,
-      a synonym for :term:`data members`.
+      a synonym for :term:`data member`.

    integer function
       Any function whose input is an integer and whose output is an